sunnytownsend/hello-world/README.md

 # hello-world
-fighting coots and other fowl
+fighting coots and other fowl but never poultry